Sokołowsko: Post World War II

 In 1945 Görbersdorf, now belonging to Poland, was named Sokołowsko in honour of the Polish internist Alfred Sokołowski who had been a close co-worker of Hermann Brehmer.
 The now-called Grunwald sanatorium has continued to operate as a public anti-consumptive resort, while large parts of the facilities decayed.
 On the initiative of medical director Stanisław Domin the treatment profile was broadened to all kind of lung diseases, later also dementia.
 The filmmaker Krzysztof Kieślowski, whose father suffered from tuberculosis, spent several years of his youth at Sokołowsko.

 In the 1970s the settlement was being transformed into Provincial Centre of Winter Sports, but due to lack of resources the project was not completed.
 Sokołowsko didn't regain its village status until the beginning of the 21st century.
 In the recent years, some of the mansions were renovated.
 The Russian Orthodox Archangel Michael chapel has been rebuilt by the Catholic Renovabis organisation.

+In popular culture

+Nobel Prize-winning Polish novelist Olga Tokarczuk's 2022 novel The Empusium: A Health Resort Horror Story (Polish: Empuzjon.
+Horror przyrodoleczniczy) is set in a fictionalized version of the Sokołowsko sanatorium in 1913.